lisp-mirror/eql5/README-1.txt

     (eql:qquit) or
     (eql:qq)

-In order to run (sort of) a top-level processing Qt events, do (requires ECL threads):
+In order to run (sort of) a top-level processing Qt events, do:
     eql5 -qtpl

-    Note: If you want to use "ecl-readline" together with "-qtpl", just compile "eql5/src/lisp/ecl-readline.lisp" (which depends on the "readline" C library).
+    Note: If you want to use "ecl-readline" together with "-qtpl", just compile "lib/ecl-readline.lisp" (which depends on the "readline" C library).
-          It will then be loaded automatically on startup.
+          It will then be loaded automatically on startup:

+              cd ~/eql5/lib
+              ecl -compile ecl-readline.lisp

+          N.B: Using readline, you will often need to "reset" (command) your console/shell after EQL finished working, especially during development time or other exits than "(eql:qquit)".